Cors Dyfi nature reserve: General site character and ecology

 The site has open water, swamp, bog, wet woodland, scrub and gorse.
 Plants present include marsh cinquefoil Comarum palustre, purple loosestrife Lythrum salicaria, lesser spearwort Ranunculus flammula, royal fern Osmunda regalis and bog myrtle Myrica gale.

 Wildlife

 Ospreys, otters, red kites, peregrines and hen harriers can be found here together with green woodpeckers and nightjars.

 Cors Dyfi is home to the Dyfi Osprey Project.

+In October 2025, planning permission was granted for a beaver observatory at the nature reserve.
+In the same month, the Welsh Government announced that beavers would be made a protected native species under Welsh law, following similar moves in England and Scotland.